 3. Tips for picking colors and patterns.

->

-> It’s best to bring one solid neutral colored T-shirt.
-Black or white works best.
+It’s best to bring one solid neutral colored T-shirt.
+Black, gray, blue or white works best.
 This will give you a portrait with a classic, timeless look.
 Dark, muted or solid colors are always a good choice.
 They stand out no matter what location we’re photographing at.

->

-> 4. Dress for more than one season.
+4. Dress for more than one season.

 Almost all of the senior pictures I photograph are outdoors.
 You can dress for the season.
 Also, consider dressing for different seasons.
 If it’s fall and you have a summery outfit you love you can wear it.
 Want to do a jacket for summer portraits?
 You can!